 Scott Kent ('98)

-Scott is a graduate of the Defense Language Institute's Spanish program in Monterey, California.
+Mr. Kent is a graduate of the Defense Language Institute's Spanish program in Monterey, California.
 He has completed his secondary education licensure along with his B.A. in Spanish.
-In Spring 1999 he took over as a Spanish teacher at Stratford Comprehensive H.S., 1800 Stratford Avenue, Nashville, TN 37216.
-Scott has attended a meeting of the Rural Educators Alliance for Languages at TTU since graduation.
+In Spring 1999 he took over as a Spanish teacher at Stratford Comprehensive H.S.
+Mr. Kent has attended a meeting of the Rural Educators Alliance for Languages at TTU since graduation.
 In 2005 he took a position as Scoring Director - Educational Assessment (development, scoring, reporting) with Measurement, Inc. in Nashville (company home office in Durham, NC).

-Summer is a native of Franklin, TN and graduated from Page High School there.
-She has been on two mission trips to Guatemala (one of them a month-long study-travel experience) where she served a a translator for a medical team.
-While at TTU she worked with English as a Second Language (ESL) for two years, and she would like to get involved more with ESL in Franklin.
-Her first job after graduation was at Golpak/Perdue Corporation (formerly FFM) in Monterey, TN, where she began as a Human Resources Clerk and was then promoted to Employment Manager, which involved her in the hiring process and in the orientation of new employees, particularly those who speak Spanish.
-She worked at Genesco in Nashville as an Administrative Assistant and was able to use her language skills because the company did construction in Puerto Rico.
+Her first job after graduation from TTU was at Golpak/Perdue Corporation (formerly FFM) in Monterey, Tenn., where she began as a human resources clerk and was then promoted to employment manager, which involved her in the hiring process and in the orientation of new employees, particularly those who speak Spanish.
+She also worked at Genesco in Nashville as an administrative assistant and was able to use her language skills because the company did construction in Puerto Rico.
 In 2000 she completed a program at the Tennessee Foreign Language Institute (TFLI) that prepares individuals to teach English as a Second or Foreign Language to adults.
-The TTU connection continues: the director of ESL at the TFLI is our own 1991 Spanish graduate Angie Harris.

-About TTU she writes: "Tech is a great school full of opportunities.
+About TTU and the DFL she writes: "Tech is a great school full of opportunities.
 The Foreign Languages Department, specifically, enabled me to pursue my area of study and make many good friends."